Alumni Privacy Notice

 Sharing your information

 We ensure that there are appropriate technical controls in place to protect your personal details.
-For example our online forms are always encrypted and our network is protected and routinely monitored.
-We undertake regular reviews of who has access to information that we hold to ensure that your information is only accessible by appropriately trained staff, volunteers and contractors.
+For example, our online forms are always encrypted, and our network is protected and routinely monitored.
+We undertake regular reviews of who has access to information that we hold to ensure that your information is only accessible by appropriately trained staff, volunteers, and contractors.

-Where we appoint an external party to undertake a screening of information, any such arrangements will be subject to a formal GDPR-compliant agreement between Brunel University London and that organisation, to protect the security of your data.
+Where we appoint an external party to undertake a screening of information, any such arrangements will be subject to a formal UK GDPR-compliant agreement between Brunel University of London and that organisation, to protect the security of your data.

 We may need to disclose your details if required to the police, regulatory bodies or legal advisors.
 We will never sell your data and will only ever share your data in other circumstances if we have your explicit and informed consent.